Vebreltinib: c-Met inhibitor

 Vebreltinib is a novel, potent, selective and orally bioavailable small molecule c-Met inhibitor that targets the dysregulation of c-Met pathway in multiple tumors.
 It is a selective and potent inhibitor of the c-Met receptor kinase, which is over-expressed and/or mutated in several tumor types.

 c-Met, the hepatocyte growth factor (HGF) receptor, is an oncogene encoding tyrosine kinase receptor.
 It mainly exists in epithelial cells, and plays an important role in cell differentiation, proliferation, cell cycle, movement, and apoptosis. c-Met dysregulation is often associated with tumor growth, invasion and metastasis.
 Uncontrolled c-Met signaling in cancer cells can occur through a number of mechanisms, including c-Met protein overexpression, MET gene amplification, MET gene mutation or fusion/rearrangement.
 Because of its pleotropic role in cellular processes important in oncogenesis and cancer progression, c-Met is an important target in anticancer therapy.
 The dysregulation of c-Met signaling pathway has been detected in various solid tumors, indicating the potential of c-Met inhibitors for tumor-agnostic and pan-cancer therapies.

-Apollomics retains worldwide rights to APL-101 outside of China.
+Apollomics retains worldwide rights to Vebreltinib outside of mainland China, Hong Kong, and Macau.

 China Partner & Clinical Trials:

 Beijing Pearl Biotechnology Co.
-Ltd. has development rights in China for APL-101 where it is referred to as PLB1001.
+Ltd. has development rights in China for Vebreltinib where it is referred to as PLB1001.